 - Provide a range of intensities of service.

-For example, patients recently detoxified from AODs frequently experience subacute symptoms such as insomnia and anxiety that may linger for a few days or weeks.
-On the other hand, recently detoxified patients with dual disorders may experience subacute symptoms of insomnia and anxiety either as subacute withdrawal symptoms or as a prelude to relapse with depression.
-Although the subacute phase is not generally regarded as a period of crisis, ignoring these symptoms and failing to assess and treat them may lead to symptom escalation, decompensation, and relapse.
+Recently detoxified patients with dual disorders, on the other hand, can experience subacute symptoms of insomnia and anxiety as subacute withdrawal symptoms or as a precursor to relapse with depression.
+Although the subacute phase is not considered a crisis time, ignoring these symptoms and failing to assess and treat them can result in symptom worsening, decompensation, and relapse.